-Following my experiences there, I strove to find ways to continue supporting the Rohingya and other stateless groups like them around the world, who suffer gravely for their lack of citizenship.
-Initially a "keyboard warrior," I published several articles covering the Rohingya situation from an international legal perspective.
-Among these are an op-ed I authored, labeling the situation of the Rohingya a "genocide" under international law, in an October 2017 Al-Jazeera English piece ("What's Happening in Myanmar is Genocide"), as well as op-eds and features in such publications as the Washington Post, the Dhaka Tribune, and Oxford’s Tea Circle.
+Following these experiences—and having witnessed firsthand the Myanmar government’s wildly discriminatory treatment and violence toward its Muslim minority—I strove to find ways to continue supporting the Rohingya and other stateless groups like them around the world, who suffer gravely for their lack of citizenship.
+Initially a "keyboard warrior," I have since published numerous articles covering the Rohingya situation from an international legal and humanitarian perspective.

-Since being ousted from Myanmar, I remained consistently engaged with Rohingya friends and contacts on the ground as well as other activists, striving to stay in the loop, remain a part of the conversation, and provide whatever support I could from afar.
-Yet despite these efforts, I found myself deeply frustrated by the enormity of the problems, yet dearth of truly viable solutions.
-Receiving messages from countless Rohingya individuals on Facebook—virtually all containing pleas for help—became one of life's only constants.
-At times, I began to gain as many as 100 new friends per week, and nearly all with requests for personal, direct assistance.
+After being ousted, I also remained consistently engaged with Rohingya friends and contacts on the ground as well as other activists, striving to stay in the loop and provide whatever support I could from afar.
+Still, despite these efforts, I found myself deeply frustrated by the enormity of the issues coupled with a lack of viable solutions.
+Receiving pleas for help from countless Rohingya individuals on Facebook became one of life's only constants, and at one point, I began to amass as many as 100 new friends per week—nearly all with requests for personal, direct assistance.

-Of these, perhaps one plea moved me the most, and might be called the inspiration for Stateless Dignity.
-The individual's personal story was not so unlike many others I had heard, yet somehow sparked much inspiration: one young man who had stayed behind in Myanmar (not fleeing to the refugee camps of Bangladesh, as nearly one million others have now done) reached out to me on Facebook, asking for help.
-His dream, he told me, was simple enough: all he wanted was to find a place where he could go to study "law and politics."
-Yet because he was not a Myanmar citizen with a passport—and because travel is barred for almost all Rohingya, even within the country—he had no idea how to pursue his dream.
-Where, he asked, was a good place to go to study?
+Of course, attending to these became not only unmanageable, but also an ineffective support strategy.
+Nonetheless, among these, one plea moved me the most, and might even be called the inspiration for the Stateless Dignity Project.
+That personal story was not so unlike many others I had heard, yet sparked much inspiration.
+The plea came from a young man in Myanmar who was among the relative few who had opted not to flee to Bangladesh.
+His dream, he said, was simple enough: to study "law and politics."
+Yet because he has no citizenship in Myanmar or any form of documentation to travel abroad—and because travel even within the country and even between villages/townships remained prohibited for almost all Rohingya—he had no idea how to pursue his dream.
+Where, he asked, was a good place he could go to study?
 And how could he get there?

-It was at that moment I fully realized that—quite frankly—I had absolutely no idea.
-Surely, I knew the details of virtually every problem preventing his simple dream from becoming reality—and I could think of a few countries that might even welcome him, if only he could make it there—but I hadn't a clue as to how to make it happen.
+It was at that moment I fully realized that, frankly, I had absolutely no idea.
+Surely, I knew the details of virtually every issue relating to the Rohingya crisis that prevented his simple dream from becoming reality, and I could even think of a few countries that might welcome him—if only he could make it there.
+But I hadn't a clue as to how to make it happen.
 Worse, it seemed, no one else did either.

-With that in mind, and in the absence of any real answers—and while keeping in mind "realpolitik" constraints—I became determined to make solutions.
-After much consultation, I thus founded Stateless Dignity, with the aim of advocating for the rights, safety, and human dignity of stateless people like this would-be student around the world.
+Our joint inability to resolve such senseless injustices struck me as unconscionable, and I thus became determined to help make solutions.
+After much consultation, I founded the Stateless Dignity Project, with the aim of advocating for and pursuing the rights, safety, and human dignity of stateless people—like this would-be student—around the world.

-To learn more about our mission, the work we do, and the strategies we employ, please see Our Work.
-And for a little more on my background as well as that the rest of the brains behind Stateless Dignity, please see Our Team.
+To learn more about our mission, the work we do, and the strategies we employ, we invite you to have a look at Our Work.
+And for more on my background as well as that the rest of the ample brains behind this, we invite you to have a look at Our Team.